 651-201-7783, angie.rohow@state.mn.us

-The Standards Coordinator Supervisor directs and controls the daily operations of the POST Board Standards Coordinators.
-They serve as a resource by providing information to chief law enforcement officers who have questions regarding administrative rules, POST Board jurisdiction and authority related to standards of conduct for licensed peace officers.
-They are responsible for ensuring compliance reviews are completed as scheduled and coordinate the entire officer complaint process.
+The Standards Coordinator Supervisor oversees and directs the daily operations of our Standards Coordinators who conduct compliance reviews of law enforcement agencies, review and investigate complaints of peace officer misconduct, and serve as a resource by providing information regarding administrative rules, POST Board jurisdiction and authority related to standards of conduct for licensed peace officers.

 Michael Sullivan, Standards Coordinator